cedricoeldorf/proba-v-super-resolution-challenge/Readme.md

 ## Results

 In the below figure a sample from the testing data used to make predictions with the chosen models and bicubic interpolation.
-Whilst all methods produced acceptable results, the two models did not significantly outperform the bicubic interpolation.

 ![](assets/Readme-da5760b9.png)